Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

         1. As a User, I want to easily understand the purpose of the website.
         2. As a User, I want to be able to have access to all the recipes.
         3. As a User, I want to be able to add a new recipe.
-        4. As a User, I want to be able to update/edit a recipe.
+        4. As a User, I want to be able to update/edit or delete a recipe.
-        5. As a User, I want to be able to delete a recipe.
-        6. As a User, I want to be able to search for any recipe by name.
+        5. As a User, I want to be able to search for any recipe by name.

         #### Frequent User Goals